ms/buildtogether.tech/teams/index.md

 ---
 ---

-<span class="fixme">https://github.com/gvwilson/buildtogether.tech/issues/27 (team formation) - citations needed!</span>

-Students learn better in small teams than they do on their own
+Most people learn better together than they do on their own
-<cite>Oakley2004</cite>.
-As long as their teams work well, they achieve higher
+<cite>Michaelson2004</cite>.
+As long as their teams work well, they achieve
-grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.
+higher grades, retain information longer, are less likely to drop out of school, and graduate with better communication skills and a better understanding of what will be expected of them in their subsequent careers.

 But that "as long as" is important.
 A badly-run team is worse than no team at